laBecasse/youtube-dl-archiver/README.md

 ## TODO

-- support of webtorrent for medias directory as an alternative of direct download
+- support of webtorrent for medias file ONLY as an alternative of direct download
   - move lib/webtorrent to models/Webtorrent
   - support seeding all torrents at startup
   - support of seeding just after the download OK
   - support of deletion of torrent with medias deletion
-  - support of magnetURI field for medias
+  - support of magnetURI field for medias file
   - support of webtorrent in the web interface.
 - check how failed download are handled
 - add limit and offset for search route in api